-He is the recipient of fellowships from the Rockefeller Foundation’s Bellagio Center, the National Endowment for the Arts, and the New York State Council on the Arts.
+He was the recipient of fellowships from the Rockefeller Foundation’s Bellagio Center, the National Endowment for the Arts, and the New York State Council on the Arts.
 Economou has taught at Columbia University; Hunter College; Long Island University; the University of Oklahoma, where he also served as chair of the English department and director of the creative writing program; and Wagner College.
-He lives with his wife, poet and playwright Rochelle Owens, in Wellfleet, Massachusetts, and Philadelphia.
+He lived with his wife, poet and playwright Rochelle Owens, in Wellfleet, Massachusetts, and Philadelphia.
 He died on May 3, 2019.

 Century Dead Center (Left Hand Books, 1997)

 Ameriki: Book One and Selected Earlier Poems (Sun, 1977)

 Complete Plus: The Poems of C. P. Cavafy in English (Shearsman Books, 2013)